M7012E-Pervasive-Computing/Point-Service/README.md

 # Point-Service

-A TypeScript-based service to store the mapped points by the drone while flying it.
+A TypeScript service used to store the mapped points of a drone in a database while flying it and then being able to manage them after that.

 ## Description